Brian Lynch Presents Serious Multi Jazz Jam Sessions

 “Lynch demonstrates that a dedicated, knowledgeable jazzman can play a diversity of styles with telling authenticity, and make the renditions extremely appealing to both musician and neophyte…Lynch is simply first-rate.”
 ZAN STEWART, Downbeat

-For more information about Brian Lynch, see his website at www.brianlynchjazz.comBe sure to tell them Soul Of Miami sent you!
+For more information about Brian Lynch, see his website at www.brianlynchjazz.comIf you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.